clementblaudeau/celsius/README.md

 ![Celsius logo](https://github.com/clementblaudeau/celsius/blob/master/logo.png)

-# Celsius Coq formalization
+# Celsius coq formalization

-Accessing uninitialized data during object initialization is a common and subtle programming error.
-This error is either not prevented by mainstream languages, like in Java, C++, Scala, or it is prevented by greatly restricting initialization patterns, like in Swift.
-The Celsius model for safe and modular initialization of objects aims at solving this issue, via a light annotation mechanism (*cold*, *warm*, *hot*).
-This repository contains the Coq formalization of a small object-oriented language with *celsius* annotations.
-Several results are proved on the semantic model and the typing is shown sound.
+This repository contains the Coq formalization of the paper:
+* A Conceptual framework for Safe Object initialization, (submitted to OOPSLA 2022) Clément Blaudeau and Fengyun Liu

 ## Build